premasagar/appleofmyiframe/README.md

     )
         .appendTo('body');

-5. Inject elements that are already in the host document into an iframe
+5. Inject elements that are already in the host document into an iframe:

     $('<p>Hello world</p>') // A standard jQuery collection
         .appendTo('body')
         .intoIframe(); // Inject into the body of an iframe, then insert the iframe